alwell/Cetasikas/cycle.md

 the different tasks of the accompanying dhammas, no matter whether the citta is kusala citta, akusala citta, vipākacitta or kiriyacitta.

-When cetanā accompanies kusala citta or akusala citta it performs, besides the function of coordinating, another function: it “wills” kusala or akusala and it can motivate a wholesome or an unwholesome deed through body, speech or mind.
-Kusala cetanā and akusala cetanā, which are actually *kusala kamma* and *akusala kamma,* are capable of producing the appropriate results of the deeds they motivated.
+Kusala cetanā or akusala cetanā can be of the intensity of motivating wholesome or unwholesome deeds through body, speech or mind which produce their appropriate results.
+In that case, kusala cetanā and akusala cetanā are actually asynchronous kamma or kamma working from a different time (nāṇakkhaṇika kamma).

 Kusala kamma and akusala kamma can produce results in the form of rebirth-consciousness in different planes of existence or in the form of